shagamemnon/homebase/README.md

 # HomeBase

 > A fast, AJAX-driven theme for Ghost that can be navigated end-to-end without reloading the page.
-HomeBase is compiled using Browserify but has *no frontend library dependencies* besides the Ghost Public API.
+HomeBase has *no frontend library dependencies* besides the Ghost Public API.

 ## Features

-* JS Media Carousel w/ support for images, videos & iframe.
+* Media Carousel w/ support for images, videos & iframe.
 Automatically generated for all posts.
 * Responsive layout w/ flexbox
 * SEO-friendly URL structure
 * AMP support